atopile/atopile/docs/kicad.md

 ### How it actually works

 As you build your project, a `manifest.json` is created in the build directory.
-The manifest links your KiCAD pcb payout file to a `<your-project>.layouts.json`.
+The manifest links your KiCAD pcb layout file to a `<your-project>.layouts.json`.
 This file lists out all the modules that are in your layout and the map of the unique IDs in the current project to the ones in the dependency that you are trying to pull the layout from.
 It also provides the address of where the layout reuse is located.